GoogleCloudPlatform/podcast/site/content/post/episode-42-encryption-with-umesh-shankar/index.md

 FRANCESC: Yeah, because otherwise, like, what?
 Private?
 No, I don't want to handle private things, thanks.
 Yeah, so a very interesting interview.
 I'm sure you will like it.
 And at the end?

 MARK: Yeah, we have our usual question of the week.
 We go back to something pretty normal, pretty basic.
-What options are available for serving static content on Google Cloud Platform?
+What options are available for serving static content on Google Cloud?

 FRANCESC: Yeah.
 I want to run-- I have just HTML, CSS, JavaScript.
 I want to serve that.
 How do I do that?
 So yeah, and that will be at the end.
 But now, we're going to start with the cool things of the week.
 I decided we'd--